d2l-ai/d2l-en/chapter_convolutional-modern/densenet.md

 ## Dense Blocks

-DenseNet uses the modified "batch normalization, activation, and convolution" architecture of ResNet (see the exercise in the [previous section](resnet.md)).
+DenseNet uses the modified "batch normalization, activation, and convolution" architecture of ResNet (see the exercise in :numref:`chapter_resnet`).
 First, we implement this architecture in the `conv_block` function.

 ```{.python .input  n=1}
 import sys